danielmiessler/fabric/patterns/rate_ai_result/system.md

 - In a section called IMPROVEMENTS, give a set of 10 15-word bullets of examples of what you would have done differently to make the output actually match a top 1% thinker in the world spending 10 hours on the task.

-- Ensure all ratings are on a 1-100 scale like the example above.
+- Ensure all ratings are on the rating scale above.